CALL FOR PROPOSALS

 Possible projects can take a variety of formats including a course module that addresses a difficult concept (corresponding to about a week’s worth of course content) or a short course on a topic that students often struggle with.
 Previous experience with online teaching is not required.

-The application process will begin with an Information and Brainstorming Session on Wednesday, Feb.
-13th (see details below) which will provide a quick overview of online course development, an opportunity to discuss early project ideas, and information on the criteria by which projects will be evaluated.
+The application process will begin with an Information and Brainstorming Session (see details below) which will provide a quick overview of online course development, an opportunity to discuss early project ideas, and information on the criteria by which projects will be evaluated.
 The 2018 winners of Innovate with Online Teaching will participate at this session to talk about their experience.

-The McGraw Center will also hold a day-long Online Teaching Design Workshop on Friday, March 8th, which will provide a more in-depth introduction to the pedagogy and tools of online teaching.
+The McGraw Center will also hold a day-long Online Teaching Design Workshop (see details below) which will provide a more in-depth introduction to the pedagogy and tools of online teaching.
 We will also support the applicants during the proposal process by offering individual consultations as needed.

 The winning project(s) will be awarded a one-time honorarium of $500 to 3,000 on completion of the production process, depending on the scope of the project.
 Projects will be developed during the summer of 2019 with the support of McGraw staff, including members of the Online Learning Environments group, and released in the fall semester 2019.
 Awardees may be asked to present their projects at a future Innovate with Online Learning information session.